 In the 1970’s they’ve tried to eliminate the use of the expression “weekend” in the French language, but to no avail.
 As a matter of fact, I bet that some younger French folks have no idea of what the equivalent expression for weekend is in French.
 That’s why they’re trying to protect the French language.

 A language is alive because of the people speaking it, but unfortunately, a language can also die, so they are people paid to safeguard such languages.
+This said, most languages are bound to be mixed with some foreign words that have become part of the language somehow.

 Words such as weekend, parking, stop, shopping, and marketing, for example, have been forever added to the French vocabulary.

 Interestingly, however, the English language has probably just as many French words and expression that are used here and there.
-Here are 50 words and expression that are used in America (there are more).
+Below are 50 words and expression that are used in America (there are more).

 50 French Words and Expressions you are Using in America when Speaking English